-Irina Shayk Pregnant With Bradley Cooper’s Child, Baby Daddy Helps Forget Ex Cristiano Ronaldo In 2017
+Irina Shayk Pregnant With Bradley Cooper’s Child, Baby Daddy Helps Her Forget Ex Cristiano Ronaldo In 2017

 “Amid mounting rumors that they’re expecting a baby, Bradley Cooper and Irina Shayk spent a cozy Christmas together in LA,” reports Page Six.
 “The day after the holiday the pair were spotted driving through the city in the “American Sniper” star’s Mercedes G-Wagen on the way to a countryside retreat at a private ranch outside of LA.”

 At the age of 42, this is Bradley Cooper’s first child.
-Before meeting the Russian Sports Illustrated model, he has been married to Jennifer Esposito, whom he divorced just after year, and had relationships with Suki Waterhouse, who was so serious with him that she accompanied him to Oscars one year.
+Before meeting the Russian Sports Illustrated model, he has been married to Jennifer Esposito, whom he divorced just after a year and had a relationship with Suki Waterhouse, who was so serious with him that she accompanied him to Oscars one year.

 He has been with Irina Shayk since 2015, but from the beginning, their relationship was on the fast track.
-They introduced to each other’s mothers pretty early on in their dating phase and began having talks about having a baby.
+They were introduced to each other’s mothers pretty early on in their dating phase and began having talks about having a baby.
 He moved into her apartment just eight months into their relationship, having been seen “moving some of his belongings into his 29-year-old girlfriend’s Manhattan apartment.”

 Irina Shayk, on the other hand, has been attached to the Spanish soccer star, Cristiano Ronaldo, from 2010 to 2015.
-She met Bradley Cooper almost right after breaking up with Cristiano, bouncing straight out of a long-term relationship into family-making mindset.
+She met Bradley Cooper almost right after breaking up with Cristiano, bouncing straight out of a long-term relationship into a family-making mindset.

 Now, her fans are just waiting for her to give an update on her baby bump and pregnancy.
 So far, the only thing that Irina posted has been pictures to celebrate her friends’ birthdays, her work on various brand campaigns and her Vogue covers.